Sanofi BioGENEius Challenge Canada (SBCC)

 - requiring students to submit research proposals that are evaluated by a scientific evaluation committee;

-- students with approved projects are connected with possible mentors who can provide expert advice and access to equipment and supplies; and;
+- approved projects receive funding of up to $200 and are connected with possible mentors who can provide expert advice and access to equipment and supplies; and;

 - students have their projects judged by fellow students (peer review) and by judges representing government, business, academia and the education community.